Colonial-Dev/satpaper/README.md

 - Meteosat 9 (Africa, Middle East, India, Central Asia)
 - Meteosat 10 (Atlantic Ocean, Africa, Europe)

 ## Warning - Data Usage
 Satpaper downloads satellite imagery at the highest available resolution and downscales it to fit your specifications.
-The exact download size varies depending on which satellite you are using and the image contents, but it's typically in the area of twenty megabytes.
+The exact download size varies depending on which satellite you are using and the image contents, but it's typically in the ballpark of twenty megabytes.

 If you're on a metered and/or severely bandwidth-limited connection, twenty megabytes every ten to fifteen minutes can really add up.
 You have been warned!